A Last Minute DIY Valentine Gift You Can Whip Up in 1 Minute!

 For the complete First Friday Freebie rules, click here.

-August’s Freebie Winner!
+December’s Freebie Winner!

 Let’s meet –

-August Freebie Winner Shirley https://midweststoryteller.com/
+December Freebie Winner https://midweststoryteller.com/

 I send freebies anywhere in the continental U. S., so don’t think you’re too far away to enter.